Identity area

 Over the decades the firm's clients included many of the city's most prominent property owners.
 One of their clients was the Mayne family, whose properties included the heritage-listed Brisbane Arcade and the Regent Theatre.
 They also organised the transfer of land in St. Lucia to the University of Queensland on behalf of the Mayne family.

-In 1991, David Cameron, the great grandson of founder John Cameron, took over Cameron Bros, having previously been in partnership with his father, John Cameron, and uncle, Richard Cameron.
+In 1991, David Cameron, the great-grandson of founder John Cameron, took over Cameron Bros, having previously been in partnership with his father, John Cameron, and uncle, Richard Cameron.
 Three years later in 1994, David's son, Stuart, joined the family business.
-Under David Cameron's leadership, and up until the early 2000s, Cameron Bros was the oldest still family-owned and -run real estate firm in Queensland.
-In mid-2002 the business name of Cameron Bros continued under the control of Dascam Pty Ltd, until it dissolved in 2006.
+Under David Cameron's leadership, and up until the early 2000s, Cameron Bros was the oldest still family-owned and -operated real estate firm in Queensland.
+In mid-2002, the business name Cameron Bros continued under the control of Dascam Pty Ltd, until it was dissolved in 2006.
+Around this time, the Cameron Bros records were transferred to the Fryer Library by Stuart Cameron.
+In 2025, records relating to Cameron Bros' management of the Mayne family properties were transferred to the Fryer Library by McGees Property, Brisbane (formerly Isles Love and Company).

 Name of creator